WebinarJam vs Zoom: Which is Better? (2023 Comparison)

 Webinarjam is not too far behind either, as the service is reliable and the videos tend to be clear most times.

 One advantage that Webinarjam has over Zoom is the “panic button”, a unique feature that comes in handy when you run into technical issues.
+It’s one of our favorite webinar software features we’ve come across.

 As soon as you press the button, Webinarjam will create a new webinar room and move all attendees to it seamlessly within just a few seconds, so no one would even know that you experienced a technical glitch.